grpc/grpc.github.io/_posts/2018-05-23-gracefully_clean_up_in_grpc_junit_tests.md

 company-link: https://www.google.com
 ---

-As a good programmer, you should always remember to clean up gRPC resources such as client channels, servers, and previously attached Contexts whenever they are no longer needed.
+It is best practice to always clean up gRPC resources such as client channels, servers, and previously attached Contexts whenever they are no longer needed.

 This is even true for JUnit tests, because otherwise leaked resources may not only linger in your machine forever, but also interfere with subsequent tests.
 A not-so-bad case is that subsequent tests can't pass because of a leaked resource from the previous test.
 The worst case is that some subsequent tests pass that wouldn't have passed at all if the previously passed test had not leaked a resource.